Haslett, Michigan

 Haslett is a census-designated place (CDP) in Ingham County in the U.S. state of Michigan.
 It is located mostly within Meridian Charter Township with a small portion extending east into Williamstown Township.
-The population was 19,220 at the 2010 census.
+The population was 19,670 at the 2020 census.
 Haslett contains its own school district, as well as its own post office with the 48840 ZIP Code.

 History

 Haslett is named after James and Sarah Haslett, a couple who founded the Nemoka Spiritualist Camp on the shore of Pine Lake (Original name for Lake Lansing).
 By the later 1800s, thousands of spiritualists descended on Haslett Park for summer meetings, readings, lectures, and seances.
 Mr. Haslett had hoped to establish his camp as the National Headquarters for the spiritualist movement.
-His untimely death in 1891 and the decline of the spiritualist movement cause his widow to sell the land to the Haslett Park Association in 1898.
+His untimely death in 1891 and the decline of the spiritualist movement caused his widow to sell the land to the Haslett Park Association in 1898.
 The new owners transformed the land into a summer recreational destination, and eventually, a figure-8 wooden roller coaster and other carnival rides were added, thus establishing what became known as Lake Lansing Amusement Park.
 With the railroad established, the Lansing Trolley line added rails so that people could travel from the state capital, Lansing, to the new recreation center.
 Holding to this tradition, Haslett is host to Lake Lansing Parks North and South as well as a portion of the Inter-Urban Pathway and numerous other small parks and recreation facilities.

 The city of Haslet, Texas, is named after Haslett, Michigan (note that the Texas community is spelled with one 't').
 The Texas town of Haslet received its name from a railroad worker who relocated to Texas from Michigan in the late 1800s.